mikael-ros/slumper/README.md

 > This website can also be run locally (see section on contributing), and will work the exact same way :) (just with different instances of localStorage)

 ### 🎰 Randomization
-To randomize, simply hit the random button! (the first button) To mark a task as completed, and randomize a new one, press the "tick" button.
-To clear the task memory for the selected book, click the "trash can" icon.
+- To randomize, simply hit the randomize button! *(the first button)*
+- To mark a task as completed, and randomize a new one, press the *"tick"* button.
+- To clear the task memory for the selected book, click the *"trash can"* icon.
 ### ⚙️ Filters
 Select the chapters by toggling the corresponding boxes.

 When a chapter is exhausted, it will automatically be unchecked and greyed out until memory is cleared.
 ### ⏱️ Timer
 If enabled, this will start every time you start a new task.

-The default time is 180 seconds (3 minutes), but you can set your own, between 1 and 3600 seconds (1 hour), which will be upheld until the page is refreshed.
+The default time is 180 seconds (3 minutes), but you can set your own - between 1 and 3600 seconds (1 hour) - which will be upheld until the page is refreshed.
 It will flash and play a sound when the time is elapsed.
 ### 🪄 Adding books
-Click the "add" button next to the book selector.
+Click the *"add"* button next to the book selector.
 It will bring you to a different page where you can add the chapters of the book, or import a previously created book to edit it or duplicate it.

-Add chapters by writing the chapter title and number of tasks, then click the ``+ Add entry`` button to add another chapter.
-If there are no tasks in a given chapter, you can simply set it to 0, and the randomizer will skip it.
-To remove a chapter, click the trash can icon next to it.
+Add chapters by writing the chapter title and number of tasks, then click the *``+ Add entry``* button to add another chapter.
+If there are no tasks in a given chapter, you can simply set it to 0, which will grey it out.
+If you desire to hide such "empty" chapters, click the *"eye"* icon.
+Any such chapters will be skipped by the randomizer because they'll be exhausted from the get-go.

+To move a chapter, change the leftmost number.
+You can also remove it by clicking the *"trashcan"* button on the right.

-When all entries have been added, simply press ``Save`` and the book will be added to your local browser storage, as reflected by the personal library tab.
-You can also choose to save the book to disk by pressing ``Export``.
+When all entries have been added, simply press *``Save``* and the book will be added to your local browser storage, as reflected by the personal library tab.
+You can also choose to save the book to disk by pressing *``Export``*.

-Browser stored books are stored under the "Personal library" and can be managed from there.
+Browser stored books are stored under the *"Personal library"* and can be managed from there.
 To edit a book, simply import it and make your changes, then save (it will overwrite as long as you don't change the title).
-You can also export it here, or completely remove it by clicking the "trashcan" icon.
+You can also export it here, or completely remove it by clicking the *"trashcan"* icon.

 > [!WARNING]
 > As memory is stored solely in browser storage (``localStorage``) clearing your browser storage will reset any progress and remove any custom books. **It is therefore a good idea to export your books!**